 In ArcMap:

-Open ArcMap or ArcCatalog and tap to open the ArcToolbox window.
+Open ArcMap or ArcCatalog and tap from the Standard toolbar to open the ArcToolbox window.
 Right-click on white area within the window and select Add Toolbox…

 Navigate to the where you unzipped the toolbox file and select GeMS_ToolsArc105.tbx, or GeMS_ToolsArc10.tbx if you are using ArcGIS version 10.0 – 10.4.

 Right-click on white area within the ArcToolbox window again and select Save Settings > To Default.
 If in ArcMap, save your map composition.
 MAYBE the next time you open ArcMap the toolbox will be loaded.

+You can also navigate to the toolbox in the Catalog window at any time if you have stored a Folder Connection to the toolbox folder or any folder higher in the directory tree.
+Right-click on Folder Connection, choose Connect To Folder, and navigate to the folder.

 In ArcGIS Pro:

 Open Pro.
-Open the Catalog view and in the Contents pane, tap Folders.
-Tap the Catalog tab in the ribbon and tap Add (see image at right), open a Catalog window, select the Project tab, expand Folders, and browse to where you unzipped the toolbox file.
-Select it and it will appear in the Catalog pane.
-Open GeMS_Tools_AGP2.tbx.
+Open the Catalog Pane and, with the Project tab selected, right-click on Toolboxes.
+Choose Add Toolbox and navigate to the folder where you unzipped the file from Github and select GeMS_Tools_AGP2.tbx.
+This adds a connection to the toolbox that is saved within the current Project.

+To avoid repeating these steps for every project, add a Folder connection that is saved in the Catalog Pane for all projects: In the Catalog Pane, select the Favorites tab.
+Click Add Item > Add Folder.
+Navigate to the folder containing the toolbox (or any folder higher in the directory tree) and click OK.

+When the folder appears, right-click on it and choose Add to New Projects.

+This folder will now be listed under the Folders item on the Project tab for all new projects.
+To add the folder connection to the current project, go back to the Favorites tab, right-click on the folder and choose Add To Project.

 Use the Validate Database tool